 my face

-I'm a third-year computer science PhD student at DIRO at the Université de Montréal, studying NLP for procedural knowledge.
-I am advised by Bang Liu.
+I'm a third-year computer science PhD student at DIRO at the Université de Montréal, advised by Bang Liu.
+I study the structured use of LLMs within larger pipelines and agent systems, from both robustness and sociotechnical perspectives.
 Here's my resume (and the academic version).

 Previously I was a speech scientist at Cobalt Speech & Language, a company that designs custom speech recognition, text-to-speech, and dialogue models.
 While at Cobalt I worked on some neat projects, including language modeling for recognizing air traffic control speech and creating an online training system for ASR models.